davidecaruso/shell.js/docs/customization.md

 ### Engine

-Choose your favorite operating system to set the style of your **Shell.js** instance between one of the available options:
+Choose your favorite operating system to style your **Shell.js** instance from the available options:

 * `macos`
 * `ubuntu`